jekil/awesome-hacking/_pages/index.rst

 - `Pwnat <https://samy.pl/pwnat/>`_ - Punches holes in firewalls and NATs allowing any numbers of clients behind NATs to directly connect to a server behind a different NAT.
 - `Pypykatz <https://github.com/skelsec/pypykatz>`_ - Mimikatz implementation in pure Python.
 - `RedGhost <https://github.com/d4rk007/RedGhost>`_ - Linux post exploitation framework written in bash designed to assist red teams in persistence, reconnaissance, privilege escalation and leaving no trace.
+- `RemCom <https://github.com/kavika13/RemCom>`_ - Remote Command Executor: A OSS replacement for PsExec and RunAs - or Telnet without having to install a server.
 - `RemoteRecon <https://github.com/xorrior/RemoteRecon>`_ - Remote Recon and Collection.
 - `RottenPotatoNG <https://github.com/breenmachine/RottenPotatoNG>`_ - New version of RottenPotato as a C++ DLL and standalone C++ binary - no need for meterpreter or other tools.
 - `Rpc2socks <https://github.com/lexfo/rpc2socks>`_ - Post-exploit tool that enables a SOCKS tunnel via a Windows host using an extensible custom RPC proto over SMB through a named pipe.